-These extensions to the graduate attribute reflect the changing expectations for practicing engineers, and so result in an expectation to require more on this graduate attribute.
+Self-review instructions Guidance to guide interpretation of changes to Graduate Attributes considers that the changes lend themselves to integrated, holistic consideration, rather than being individual curriculum topics to check off.
+The new indicator of attainment reflects the importance of considering the ethical implications of emerging technologies, such as Generative AI.
+WK9 also formally introduces important elements of the social sciences for students to be made aware of (WA 1 refers).
+As above in WA2.
+These extensions to the graduate attribute reflect the changing expectations for practicing engineers, and so resu in an expectation to require more on this graduate attribute.
 Ideally, the programme should expose students to a range of project settings, working with diverse groups.
 Like the changes to WA7 above, SAB would expect institutions to both directly and indirectly act to advance this broader achievement.
 SAB acknowledges that many approaches are possible, and they can also vary based on the discipline taught.
-The value of developing critical reflection skills is reflected in the considering the ethical implications of emerging technologies, such sciences for students to be made aware of (WA 1 refers).
+The value of developing critical reflection skills is reflected in the inclusion of a new Indicator of Attainment.